 - Encourage the employee to participate in the exit survey and exit interview

 - Manage the transition of duties process

-- Work with HR generalist to deal with employee’s who may have a negative PTO balance.
+- Work with your HR generalist to assist employees with a negative PTO balance

 - For hourly employees only, confirm time entries

 - Consider the university’s intellectual property and begin the de-provisioning account process as necessary

 - Consider any university property that must be returned

 The Offboarding process can be a stressful time.
 Refer the separating employee to the university’s Employee Assistance Program (EAP) if they require additional support.
 The EAP can help with financial and legal support, emotional support/counseling, and other resources that employees may need.
 The EAP is available to employees for thirty days following their separation date.